vSHARP: variable Splitting Half-quadratic Admm algorithm for Reconstruction of inverse-Problems: Experimental Results

-In Figures \ref{fig:metrics_cc} and \ref{fig:metrics_prostate} we report box plots with the evaluation results obtained from the test subsets from the Calgary Campinas and fastMRI prostate datasets across distinct acceleration factors (4x, 8x, and 16x) for all considered techniques.
-Additionally, Tables \ref{tab:metrics-cc} and \ref{tab:metrics-prostate} report the corresponding average metrics evaluation along with their respective standard deviations.
+In \Figure{metrics_cc} and \Figure{metrics_prostate} we report box plots with the evaluation results obtained from the test subsets from the Calgary Campinas and fastMRI prostate datasets across distinct acceleration factors (4x, 8x, and 16x) for all considered techniques.
+Additionally, Tables \ref{tab:metrics-cc} and \ref{tab:metrics-prostate} report the corresponding average metrics evaluation along with their respective standard deviations and statistical significance results.

-Upon reviewing the results presented in \Fig{metrics_cc} and \Tab{metrics-cc} for the CC dataset, it is apparent that the vSHARP technique demonstrates competitive performance.
+Upon reviewing the results presented in \Figure{metrics_cc} and \Table{metrics-cc} for the CC dataset, it is apparent that the vSHARP technique demonstrates competitive performance.
 Particularly, it showcases high SSIM and pSNR and low NMSE values for all acceleration factors.
-While RecurrentVarNet slightly outperforms vSHARP at 4x acceleration in terms of SSIM, vSHARP remains a robust contender with compelling results across all factors.
+While RVarNet slightly outperforms vSHARP at 4x acceleration (not found to be significantly better in terms of pSNR and NMSE), vSHARP remains a robust contender with compelling results across all factors.